Russia at the Paralympics: Impact of the Russo-Ukrainian War

 After the 2022 Russian invasion of Ukraine, the International Olympic Committee (IOC) condemned Russia's "breach of the Olympic Truce adopted by the UN General Assembly".
 Following this, the International Paralympic Committee initially announced that the RPC team designation would be banned and that Russian athletes could only compete at the 2022 Winter Paralympics under a fully neutral designation as in 2018.
 After boycott threats from other nations, the IPC on 3 March 2022 banned Russian athletes from competing entirely.
 On 16 November 2022, the IPC again suspended the RPC at an extraordinary meeting of the IPC General Assembly.

 On 29 September 2023, the IPC decided to continue to partially suspend both the Russian and Belarusian NPCs for two years.
-Their athletes and their support personnels may participate at the Paralympic Games under individual and neutral capacities.
-The IPC remarked that this means no teams.
+Their athletes and their support personnel may participate at the Paralympic Games under individual and neutral capacities.
+In September 2025, the IPC voted to lift the bans on the Russian and Belarusian National Paralympic Committees, with the countries returning to the Games in 2026.